dev8xofficial/TroopHunter/README.md

     git rm --cached -r logs **pycache**

+# Run to discard all changes in git branch

+    git reset --hard HEAD

 # Run the following command to remove containers in your docker.

     docker system prune -f